Video Game: Persona Q: Shadow of the Labyrinth

 - Big Brother Instinct: Zen refuses to leave Rei's side, to the point that he loses his stoic attitude when she's in danger.
 But Teddie seems to think it as a paternal protectiveness, while the others have the romantic vibe from it.

-- Big Brother Mentor: Kanji seems to be this toward Ken.
+- Big Brother Mentor: Kanji is this towards Ken on the P4 side.

-- Big Eater: Rei eats tons of snacks, like half a dozen scoops of ice cream in one scene.
-She can even make corn-dogs magically appear out of nowhere.
+- Big Eater: Rei eats tons of snacks.
+She eats half a dozen scoops of ice cream in one scene, and she can even make corn-dogs magically appear out of nowhere.

 - Bleak Level: Two examples: